zetogk/puppeteer-by-steps/README.md

 ### ***async* init**

 This method is required after you instance the Scrapper.
+This method will set your first page, which will called `main`.

 Use: